-Forsida is one of the most classic routes of Lofoten, a pleasant stunning climb on excellent rock and above all a right way to acquire confidence with the climb on Lofoten granite.
-Notwithstanding it’s not a very long route, Forsida it’s the longest way to reach Svolvær Geita bicuspidate summit and probably the best one.
-The “goat of Svolvær” – this is the mean of its name - overlooks the town of Svolvær throwing into the sky two gigantic horns, Storhorn (The Big Horn) on the left-hand side and Lillehorn (The Little Horn) on the right-hand side.
+Forsida is one of the most classic routes of Lofoten, a pleasant stunning climb on excellent rock and above all a good way to acquire confidence with the climb on the Lofoten granite.
+Notwithstanding it’s not a very long route, Forsida is the longest way to reach the Svolvær Geita bicuspidate summit and probably the best one.
+The “goat of Svolvær” – this is the mean of its name - overlooks the town of Svolvær throwing into the sky two gigantic horns, the Storhorn (The Big Horn) on the left-hand side and the Lillehorn (The Little Horn) on the right-hand side.

 As the majority of the routes on Svolvær Geita, Forsida allows to summit the Big Horn.
 Climbers are used to do a long jump from Big Horn to Little Horn; after the 2008 rock-fall from Lillehorn inner edge - increasing the distance between the two horns - now the traditional jump from the big horn to the little one is still possible, but not much recommended because…the gap is wider and the landing space smaller!

 There are various possibilities:

 - By ferry boat from Skutvik to Svolvær

 - By car from Evenes Airport to Svolvær